NethServer/dev/handbook/management.md

 Project boards are used to track the progress of issues and requests.
 They are divided into columns that represent the status of the issue.
 The active project boards are:

 - [NethServer](https://github.com/orgs/NethServer/projects/8): NethServer is container orchestration platform, it contains the core modules and many applications, including NethVoice
-- [NethVoice](https://github.com/orgs/NethServer/projects/11): NethVoice is a VoIP platform, it's a module of NethServer and it contains many submodules like the PBX, a CTI and a desktop client
+- [NethVoice](https://github.com/orgs/NethServer/projects/11): NethVoice is a VoIP platform, it's a module of NethServer and it contains many sub-modules like the PBX, a CTI and a desktop client
 - [NethSecurity](https://github.com/orgs/NethServer/projects/10): NethSecurity is an UTM firewall, based on OpenWrt

 ### Project views